Skeeve/port-proxy/README.md

 -d	 Enable debug output
 -D	 Become a background process (detach don't work on windows) -c conffile	 Specify an config file
+-p PIDFILE  Create a file containing th PID plus commands to
+            to send a kill to the process and remove the pidfile
 ```

 **Example:**